just-another-anon-user/cardano/Cardano OKRs.md

 - Lack of key analytics readily available about the network to review historical trends for governance decision makers.

 **▸ Governance Participation**:
-- Less than 10% of circulating ADA is delegated to active DReps while +58% of circulating ADA is delegated to SPOs.
+- ~25% of circulating ADA is delegated to active DReps while +58% of circulating ADA is delegated to SPOs.
 Caveat: ADA on centralized exchanges may be staked but should only be delegated to auto-abstain, unless the shareholder has a mechanism to delegate directly.
 - Less than 33% active DReps compared to active SPOs on the network.

 **▸ Fiscal Opacity**: